Skip to Content

 • Single — one session per fire.
 The prompt template gets the full records recordset resolved from the target model.

 • Target Model — ir.model used to resolve records.
 Required for per-record mode, optional for single mode (only needed when the prompt template references records).
+Defaults to the AI session model when left unset.

 • Record Source: